microsoftgraph/python-sample-pagination/README.md

-# Working with paginated Microsoft Graph responses in Python
+# [ARCHIVED] Working with paginated Microsoft Graph responses in Python

+## IMPORTANT

+**This project is being archived.
+As part of the archival process, we're closing all open issues and pull requests.**

+**You can continue to use this sample "as-is", but it won't be maintained moving forward.
+We apologize for any inconvenience.**

 ![language:Python](https://img.shields.io/badge/Language-Python-blue.svg?style=flat-square) ![license:MIT](https://img.shields.io/badge/License-MIT-green.svg?style=flat-square)